vtovmasyan/Statistics/IBTrACS/report/IBTrACS-Report-victoria-tovmasyan.md

 cut -f 1-12 -d "," Year.2015.ibtracs_all.v03r10.csv | tail -n +4 >> ibtracs-2010-2015.csv
 ```

-*This code can be viewed in the workout1 folder `code` in the file named
+*This code can be viewed in the IBTrACS folder `code` in the file named
 `make-ibtracs-data-script.txt`.*

 ## Preliminary Data Analysis and Mapping